paulaked/Data29StarWars/README.md

 # Data 29 Star Wars Project

-##Project Aim

-To extract data of starships replace urls with the characters Object ID

-##Tasks

-- Create a function that extracts data from API
-- make starships its own collection on mongodb

-## Currently Doing
-- creating unittest.py and extracting data

-## Completed

-- Pushed repository onto Github
+##Aims and Objectives

+ To extract Starship data from the Star Wars API and import this data into the MongoDB database.

 ## Instructions